 BJP Legislators protest Cong MLA's remarks on Tabrez Ansari's

-The Jharkhand Assembly witnessed ruckus on Wednesday when the opposition BJP Legislators protested Congress MLA Irfan Ansari accusing a political party and an organisation as responsible in the death of Tabrez Ansari in mob violence in June last year.
+The Jharkhand Assembly witnessed ruckus on Wednesday when the opposition BJP Legislators protested Congress MLA Irfan Ansari accusing a political party and an organisation of being responsible for lynching of a muslim youth Tabrez Ansari in June last year.
 This is the maiden session of the assembly after formation of the JMM-Congress-RJD coalition government in the state.

 Trouble broke out while the House was debating motion of thanks on Governor Droupadi Murmus speech.
 The saffron party legislators took strong exception to the Congress Jamtara MLA accusing a party and an organisation in the death of Tabrez Ansari after being thrashed by a mob at Dhatkidih village in Seraikela-Kharsawan district for alleged theft.